rollingcomma/aws-lamp/docs/Databases/mongodb.md

 ```
 ![config](../../assets/images/mongo-conf.png)

-For example, the *bind-address* is set to 127.0.0.1 by default which is reserved for localhost (internal).
-We can change it to any IP address to which we want to grant the access right to our server, or 0.0.0.0 for allowing access from all IP address.
+For example, the *bind-address* is set to 127.0.0.1 by default which is reserved for localhost (internal). you can change it to any IP address to which you want to grant the access right to our server, or 0.0.0.0 for allowing access from all IP address.

-Besides all pre-defined setting, the *mongod.conf* file also lists some options that we can add, like security policy, or replication and sharding.
-More information can be found on MongoDB [official website.](https://docs.mongodb.com/manual/)
+Besides all pre-defined setting, the *mongod.conf* file also lists some options that you can add, like security policy, or replication and sharding.
+More information can be found on MongoDB [official youbsite.](https://docs.mongodb.com/manual/)

 # Conclusion

-At this stage, We have a MongoDB database running on our AWS Ubuntu virtual machine that is ready for basic database development.
-We also get an idea on where to look at if we need to change its configuration.
+At this stage, you have a MongoDB database running on our AWS Ubuntu virtual machine that is ready for basic database development. you also get an idea on where to look at if you need to change its configuration.